-Your Fundraising Guide to Secure 5 Major Gifts
+Your Fundraising Guide to Securing Five Major Gifts

 Regardless of when your fiscal year ends, the end of the calendar year represents the ideal opportunity to engage key donors.
 Why not sprint to the finish line (December 31) and create some significant growth during this critical segment of time for philanthropic giving.